yactouat/udacity_nd0044_gcloudrun_walkthrough/README.md

 - you use GitHub
 - Docker Desktop
 - have the `gcloud` CLI installed on your machine, a GCP project, and a Docker repository set up
-- having bought a domain name, preferably on Google Domains
+- OPTIONAL: having bought a domain name, preferably on Google Domains

 #### `gcloud` CLI and GCP project setup